ElementAstro/atom-docs/src/content/docs/en/sysinfo/disk.md

 6. **File System Changes**: File system information can change dynamically.
 If your application relies on this information, consider how often you need to refresh it.

-7. **Thread Safety**: The documentation doesn't specify thread safety for these functions.
+7. **Thread Safety**: The doesn't specify thread safety for these functions.
 If you're using them in a multi-threaded environment, consider adding synchronization mechanisms.

 8. **Path Handling**: When working with file paths, be mindful of different path formats across operating systems.
 Use appropriate path manipulation libraries or functions to ensure compatibility.